AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/archive/development_environment.rst

 Before you get started with the tutorials, you need to install the following tools and frameworks.

-**Note that if you just want to learn smart contract development, you only need to install .NET SDK.
-Other tools are used to start aelf nodes, publish contracts and etc.
-The installation of these tools is optional and you can install them when you need them.**

 For most of these dependencies, we provide command line instructions for macOS, Linux Ubuntu 18, and Windows.
 In case any problems occur or if you have more complex needs, please leave a message on GitHub and we